NavyaG-lab/Tech-writer/itaipu/itaipu_reviewer.md

 [Itaipu committer](https://github.com/orgs/nubank/teams/itaipu-committer) is a group of people with merge rights on Itaipu.
 Currently, they are able to merge PRs involving files inside the folders dataset and dataset_series, as seen in [CODEOWNERS](https://github.com/nubank/itaipu/blob/master/.github/CODEOWNERS).

 If you want to become an itaipu committer, the steps you must follow are:
-* Do a self-assessment about how much you feel confortable reviewing a PR by filling up some questions in this forms (https://forms.gle/ptkK1ByKpjRChMSKA)
+* Do a self-assessment about how much you feel comfortable reviewing a PR by filling up some questions in this forms (https://forms.gle/ptkK1ByKpjRChMSKA)
 * Pair up with another reviewer for two sessions of the daily PR review rotation
 * Review PRs on your own for one session of the daily PR review rotation